JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ## JPA Structure Repositories

-For the most efficient navigation in the project, JPA Buddy groups all repositories for each entity.
+JPA Buddy groups all repositories for each entity in one place to enable the most efficient navigation within the project.
 It doesn't matter if the repositories for the entity are located in different or in the same project package.
 All repositories related to the entity will be displayed in the "Repositories" section.
 From here, you can quickly move to the repository implementation or create a new one.

 ![jpa-structure-repository](img/jpa-structure-repository.png)

-## Queries/Methods Generation
+## Query/Method Generation

 Spring Data provides the ability to define a query with the `@Query` annotation.
-You can use JPA Palette (1) or Editor Toolbar (2) to write them quickly and without any typos.
+You can use JPA Palette (1) or Editor Toolbar (2) to write them quickly and avoid typos.
 Choose one of the following types of queries and configure them with the convenient UI.

 ![jpa-palette-query](img/jpa-palette-query.png)

 ### Example

-<div class="note">All that we will consider in the example below can be generated as @Query and as a derived query method.
-The only difference is that for the derived query method, you can't specify its name because it will be generated automatically according to <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation" target="_blank">Naming Conventions for Query</a>.
+<div class="note">All that we will present in the example below can be generated both as a @Query and a derived query method.
+The only difference is that you can't specify the derived query method's name because it will be generated automatically according to <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation" target="_blank">Naming Conventions for Queries</a>.
 </div>

 Let's look at an example of creating a Find Collection Query.

 ![create-query-find-collection](img/create-query-find-collection.png)

-At the top of the window, you can define wrap type for collection and query return type.
-Moreover, JPA Buddy allows you to generate new [Projection interface](https://www.jpa-buddy.com/documentation/spring-data/#projection-creation) or [DTO class](https://www.jpa-buddy.com/documentation/dto-generator/) right from this window (just click on the `+` button).
+At the top of the window, you can define the wrap type for collections' and queries' return type.
+Moreover, JPA Buddy allows you to generate new [Projection interfaces](https://www.jpa-buddy.com/documentation/spring-data/#projection-creation) or [DTO classes](https://www.jpa-buddy.com/documentation/dto-generator/) by clicking on the `+` button.

 You can also specify the method name.
-Still, if you rest it empty, the name will be generated automatically following <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation" target="_blank">Naming Conventions for Query</a>.
+Still, if you leave it empty, the name will be generated automatically following <a href="https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation" target="_blank">Naming Conventions for Queries</a>.

 The middle of the window contains the table for the query conditions.